theodore-s-beers/reed-archive/underclass-myth/index.md

 If a thirty-five-year-old lawyer decides to have a baby without seal of approval from church or state or enduring male affiliation, we do not consider her to be acting pathologically; we may even laud her independence and refusal to knuckle under to patriarchal conventions.
 Why does such a birth become pathological when it occurs in the maternity ward in Lincoln Hospital in the South Bronx, say, rather than within the pastel walls of an alternative birthing center?

-If a woman's decision expresses pathology because she makes it in poverty, then we have fallen into a tautology; she is poor because she is pathological because she is poor.
+If a woman's decision expresses pathology because she makes it in poverty, then we have fallen into a tautology: she is poor because she is pathological because she is poor.

 Part of the problem stems from reliance on mystical assumptions about class, attitudes, behavior, values, and culture.
 Underclass constructions revise the old nature/culture dichotomy, in which "culture" stood for the principle of human plasticity and adaptation---in the old, Enlightenment view, the agency of progress.
 Instead, the power of the underclass idea derives from its naturalization of "culture" as an independent force that undermines adaptability and retards progress.